devbisme/skidl/docs/usage.rst

     >>> resistor.ref
     'R1_1'

-Since the ``R1`` reference was already taken, |skidl| tried to give us something close to what we wanted.
+Since the ``R1`` reference was already taken, SKiDL tried to give us something close to what we wanted.
-|skidl| won't let different parts have the same reference because
-that would confuse the hell out of everybody.
+SKiDL won't let different parts have the same reference because that would confuse the hell out of everybody.